 In order to properly adhere to your court order and prevent any missteps, we recommend you take the following precautions:

 - Ensure you have a copy of your court order kept in a safe place.

 - Make sure your court order very clearly details all stipulations to avoid any possible confusion or misunderstanding.

 - Make sure you get a new court order any time you and the other party decide to make any significant changes to your agreement, so it remains legal and enforceable by law.

 How Do You Enforce a Marital Settlement Agreement?

 If you find that the other party in your settlement agreement is not holding up their side of the bargain, we highly encourage you to hire a family lawyer.
 An attorney can help you to report the issue to your local police department and file an action for contempt with the court.
 Filing a contempt action with the court is extremely complicated, as you are responsible for proving that the other party in your agreement willfully disobeyed the court order.
-Our experienced family attorneys can help guide you through the process and fight to uphold your agreement.
+Our experienced San Diego marital settlement agreement attorney can help guide you through the process and fight to uphold your agreement.

 Giving You a Better Chance at Success in Settlement Agreement Cases

-The Law Office of George Gedulin has an experienced family law team in San Diego backed by extensive dedicated experience.
+The Law Office of George Gedulin has an experienced marital settlement agreement lawyer in San Diego backed by extensive dedicated experience.
 We will fight to protect your best interests.
 We have extensive experience and know the courts extremely well.
 He knows how to act swiftly and effectively.
 Having our top-rated team on your side can significantly increase your chances of success.